Isomaltulose: Slow and sustained release of carbohydrate and energy

 Isomaltulose is slow to be digested and absorbed, and is therefore gradually released as glucose and fructose into the bloodstream.
 After ingestion, the enzymatic digestion of sucrose and isomaltulose occur on the same sucrase-isomaltase enzyme complex, which is located in the small intestine.
 Several studies show that this complex breaks down isomaltulose more slowly than sucrose.
 The maximum rate at which isomaltase can process isomaltulose (Vmax) is 4.5 times lower than that of sucrase for sucrose.

-As a result of its slow digestion, isomaltulose travels further through the human small intestine than does sucrose, as evidenced by the difference in incretin responses they elicit.
-The incretin hormone glucose-dependent insulinotropic polypeptide (GIP) is secreted from the earlier (proximal) part of the small intestine in lower amounts after ingestion of isomaltulose than sucrose, whereas the incretin hormone glucagon-like peptide-1 (GLP-1) is secreted from a later (distal) part of the small intestine in higher amounts with isomaltulose than with sucrose.
+As a result of its slow digestion, isomaltulose travels further through the human small intestine than sucrose does, as evidenced by the difference in incretin responses they elicit.
+Compared to sucrose, isomaltulose leads to lower secretion of the incretin hormone GIP (glucose-dependent insulinotropic polypeptide), which is released from the upper (proximal) part of the small intestine.
+In contrast, it triggers higher secretion of the incretin hormone GLP-1 (glucagon-like peptide-1), which is released from the lower (distal) part of the small intestine.

 Compared with sucrose, the absorption of energy as carbohydrate from isomaltulose is prolonged.
 The resulting sustained energy supply to the body from isomaltulose is reflected in the prolonged shape of the blood glucose concentration response curve.